krkn-chaos/cerberus/README.md

 The go/no-go signal ( True or False ) gets published at http://`<hostname>`:8080.
 Note that the cerberus will only support ipv4 for the time being.

 **NOTE**: The report is generated at /root/cerberus/cerberus.report inside the container, it can mounted to a directory on the host in case we want to capture it.

+#### Run containerized Cerberus as a Kubernetes/OpenShift deployment
+Refer to the [instructions](https://github.com/openshift-scale/cerberus/blob/master/containers/README.md#cerberus-as-a-kubeapp) for information on how to run cerberus as a KubeApp.

 #### Report
 The report is generated in the run directory and it contains the information about each check/monitored component status per iteration with timestamps.
 It also displays information about the components in case of failure.
 For example: